Medicare Part D Coverage

 Part D Deductible Phase

 After you reach your deductible amount, Part D will then cover the cost of your medications.
-Although, deductible costs will vary between plans – in 2019, no plan may exceed $415; and some plans have a $0 deductible rate.
+Although deductible expenses will vary between plans – in 2020, no plan may exceed $435; and some cost $0.

 The First Phase of Coverage